nathan-mohapatra/ucd-adversarial-search/README.md

 ## Part 4: Implementing Alpha-Beta Pruning Algorithm
 I implemented the alpha-beta pruning algorithm.
 I described my successor function and how I ordered moves to ensure that the best case situation occurs.

-## Part 5: Record Alpha-Beta Pruning Algorithm Performance
+## Part 5: Recording Alpha-Beta Pruning Algorithm Performance
 I implemented the alpha-beta pruning algorithm and my evaluation function.
 I played my algorithm twenty times against **MonteCarloAI**.
 My algorithm beat this AI player the majority of times.

 > Use the `-text` option and the `-seed` options (seeds 1 through 20) to produce the entire output from stdout.
 You can use output redirection to save this to a file.